Are You Really In 'Good Hands' With An Allstate Insurance Bodily Injury Claim?

 Allstate Insurance is well known for asking people “Are you in good hands?”
-Over the years, it has seen its customer base grow larger and larger.
-Emerging as a division of Sears, Roebuck and Co. in the 1930s, it did not come into its own until sixty years later but has exploded high above the landscape of insurance companies ever since.
+Over the years, the company's customer base has grown significantly large.
+Emerging as a division of Sears, Roebuck, and Co. in the 1930s, Allstate stood on it own sixty years later.
+Since then, it has risen to the top of the insurance company landscape.

-It trails only State Farm Insurance and Geico Insurance in providing customers with personal insurance lines.
+It trails only State Farm Insurance and Geico Insurance in providing customers with personal insurance.
 However, with over $30 billion in revenue and $120 billion in assets, it is the largest publicly traded personal insurer.
-Located in northern Illinois, it has over 37,000 employees, thousands of satellite offices, and total national recognition (thanks in no small part to its tactful sporting sponsorships).
+Located in northern Illinois, Allstate has over 37,000 employees, thousands of satellite offices, and total national recognition (thanks in no small part to its tactful sporting sponsorships and marketing campaigns).

-As mentioned above, Allstate Insurance is primarily known for its personal lines of insurance, both for automobiles and homes.
-These products are typically sold locally through independent agencies or through remote online marketplaces (like Esurance).
-However, Allstate also offers lines of insurance for small businesses (especially auto dealers), roadside assistance, and household goods.
-Finally, through its financial division, it is able to provide customers with life insurance, retirement support, health insurance, and other related products.
+Allstate Insurance is known primarily for its personal insurance products that cover automobiles and homes.
+These products are sold locally through independent agencies and through remote online marketplaces (like Esurance).
+However, Allstate also offers insurance solutions for small businesses (especially auto dealers), roadside assistance, and household goods.
+Finally, through its financial division, Allstate provides customers with life insurance, retirement support, health insurance, and other related products.

-Unfortunately, Illinois plaintiffs did not fare any better against Allstate Insurance once we separate insurance and automobile cases from the overall group.
+Unfortunately, Illinois plaintiffs did not fare any better against Allstate Insurance once insurance and automobile cases were separated from the overall group.
 In both contexts, the national figures had lower numbers of plaintiffs receiving nothing-four percent (4%) lower in insurance cases and twelve percent (12%) lower in automobile cases than Illinois plaintiffs.
-Across the country, plaintiffs got more than one hundred thousand dollars ($100,000.00) more than two times the number of Illinois plaintiffs (31% compared to 15%).
+Across the country, plaintiffs received more than one hundred thousand dollars ($100,000.00), which is more than two times the number of Illinois plaintiffs (31% compared to 15%).

-The only thing that Illinois beat the nation on was unfortunately the number of plaintiffs recovering less than one hundred thousand dollars ($100,000.00).
-It was greater than the nation by eleven percent (11%) in insurance cases and six percent (6%) in automobile cases.
+Most Illinois plaintiffs recovered less than one hundred thousand dollars ($100,000.00), which was higher than the national average by eleven percent (11%) in insurance cases and six percent (6%) in automobile cases.
 To summarize, here are a few takeaways regarding litigation against Allstate Insurance over the last ten years (since 2005).

 - Illinois accounted for a small percentage of Allstate’s total litigation.